 Country of Origin

-Adding additives and certain chemical agents with PS is a normal practice to enhance some of its weaker properties.
+Adding additives and specific chemical agents with PS is a standard practice to enhance some of its weaker properties.
 For example – PS can be blended with methyl methacrylate to achieve higher clarity and better chemical and UV stability.
 However, one should keep a note that the blend makes yellow products.

-To specifically increase polystyrene’s heat resistance, os is often copolymerized with a monomer with an alternating structure.
+It is often copolymerized with a monomer with an alternating structure to increase polystyrene’s heat resistance.

 - Lack of crystallinity makes PS optically transparent.

-- PS is an excellent electrical insulator and boasts good chemical resistance against diluted acids and bases.
+- PS is an excellent electrical insulator with good chemical resistance against diluted acids and bases.

 - Poor resistivity towards hydrocarbon solvents, oxygen, and UV